 Total Rewards is the combination of benefits, compensation and “perks” that employees receive and/or are eligible for from PHDC.
 This section will give an overview of the benefits and perks PHDC employees receive and/or request.
 Please take a moment to familiarize yourself with all that is offered to you as a PHDC employee.
-Please reach out to PHDC-HR@phila.gov, if you have any questions.
+If you have any questions or concerns, please send a ticket to the HR Ticketing System

 Health and Wellness